Tilburg University Chaplaincy

 The University Chaplaincy helps to you give space to parts of your humanity that tend to be overlooked.
 Learning – together with fellow students – to better understand what you really want and what moves you, enables to study, work, make friendships –live–, more confidently, and more happily.
 The University Chaplaincy is there for all students, regardless of their background.
 Come and see!

-In July and August, no Chaplaincy activities take place except the Sunday Masses.
+In August, no Chaplaincy activities take place except the Sunday Masses.
 See below .

 With many precautionary measures - the most important one: don't come if you have a cold or high temperature - activities at student Chaplaincy Maranatha are taking place again.
 Read here the entire protocol for ‘Church life at a 1.5 m distance’.

-You are requested to arrive well in advance, preferably 15 minutes before the start of the services; this in connection with hygiene and order measures.
+You are requested to arrive well in advance, preferably 10 minutes before the start of the services; this in connection with hygiene and order measures.
+It is not necessary to make reservations.

 - Wanna help us help people in this situation (f.e. by doing shopping or going to the pharmacy for people who can't leave their houses)?